Superseded - Restrictions for Queensland

 Receiving visitors at a residence

-A person who is an owner, resident, tenant, occupier, temporary occupier or person in control of a residence in Queensland may allow up to 30 people to gather at a residence, inclusive of the members of a person’s household.
+A person who is an owner, resident, tenant, occupier, temporary occupier or person in control of a residence in an area outside an impacted area may allow up to 30 people to gather at a residence, inclusive of the members of a person’s household.

 Note – The visitors can be from different households.